 If you have signs or symptoms of bone marrow cancer, a doctor will review your medical history and do a complete physical examination.

 Depending on those findings and your symptoms, diagnostic testing may involve:

 - blood tests, such as a complete blood count, complete metabolic profile, and tumor markers

 - urine tests to check protein levels and assess kidney function

-- biopsy of the bone marrow or enlarged lymph node to check for the presence of cancerous cells
+- biopsy of the bone marrow or an enlarged lymph node to check for the presence of cancerous cells

 The following treatments are used for bone marrow cancer:

 - Chemotherapy.
 Chemotherapy is a systemic treatment designed to find and destroy cancer cells in the body.
-Your doctor will prescribe you a drug or combination of drugs based on your specific type of cancer.
+Your doctor will prescribe a drug or combination of drugs based on your specific type of cancer.

 - Biological therapy.
 This therapy uses your own immune system to kill cancer cells.

-These rates reflect survival of people who were diagnosed years ago.
+These rates reflect the survival of people who were diagnosed years ago.
 Since treatment is rapidly improving, it’s possible that survival rates are better than these figures indicate.